 The Alaska Coastal Current (ACC) is an important component of the Gulf of Alaska marine environment.
 This narrow (~40 km), swift, year-round flow is maintained by the integrated forcing of winds and terrestrial freshwater discharge.
 Both the winds and the discharge vary seasonally (Figure 1), although not in-phase with one another: discharge is a maximum in fall and the westward (downwelling-favorable) winds are strongest in winter.
-The runoff contribution to the shelf is massive (~24000 m3 s-1; or 20% > than the Mississippi River discharge) and, in combination with the winds, affects shelf dynamics, stratification, and nutrient loads.
-These principal drivers of this shelf ecosystem also vary substantially at interannual and longer time scales (Stabeno et al., 2004; Royer, 2005; Weingartner et al., 2005), although these variations are not well-correlated with large scale climate indices, such as the Pacific Decadal Oscillation (Mantua et al., 1997).
+The runoff contribution to the shelf is massive (~24000 m3 s-1; or 20% greater than the Mississippi River discharge) and, in combination with the winds, affects shelf dynamics, stratification, and nutrient loads.
+These principal drivers of this shelf ecosystem also vary substantially at interannual and longer time scales (Stabeno et al., 2004; Royer, 2005; Weingartner et al., 2005), although when compared with large scale climate indices, such as the Pacific Decadal Oscillation (Mantua et al., 1997), the winds are uncorrelated with this index (Stabeno et al., 2004) and the runoff only weakly correlated (Weingartner et al., 2005).